Blog Mental Health Yoga Yoga For Knee Strength: Strengthen Your Joint With These Poses

 • Setu Bandhasana (Aka Glute Bridge)

-Also known as glute bridges in non-yoga fitness circles, this is a pose/exercise said to help strengthen the knee while also working your lower back, glutes, and hamstrings.
+Also known as glute bridges in non-yoga fitness circles, this is a pose/exercise that may help support strength around the knee area while also working your lower back, glutes, and hamstrings.

 1. On a soft surface on the floor, lie flat on your back and bend your knees.